SvenGarson/ascii_pngfy/README.md

   - **Return value**
     Instance of `AsciiPngfy::Result` that reflects the previously set settings and the result data through the following data points:

-    - `#png`: instance of `ChunkyPNG::Image` the text is rendered into
+    - `#png`: instance of [`ChunkyPNG::Image`](https://github.com/wvanbergen/chunky_png/blob/master/lib/chunky_png/image.rb) the text is rendered into
     - `#png.width`: the width of the generated PNG
     - `#png.height`: the height of the generated PNG
-    - `#render_width`: the width in pixels the generated PNG should be drawn at using NEAREST filters in order to display the text according to the font-height setting
+    - `#render_width`: the width in pixels the generated PNG should be drawn at using a NEAREST filter in order to display the text according to the font-height setting
-    - `#render_height`: the height in pixels the generated PNG should be drawn at using NEAREST filters in order to display the text according to the font-height setting
+    - `#render_height`: the height in pixels the generated PNG should be drawn at using a NEAREST filter in order to display the text according to the font-height setting
     - `#settings`: instance of `AsciiPngfy::Settings::SettingsSnapshot` that represents the settings at the point of result generation
     - `#settings.font_color`: instance of `AsciiPngfy::ColorRGBA`  representing the font-color used for this result
     - `#settings.background_color`: instance of `AsciiPngfy::ColorRGBA`  representing the background-color used for this result